Charlie Robles

-Carlos Luis Robles González (April 15, 1943 – February 28, 2011), better known as Charlie Robles, was a Puerto Rican singer, composer, actor and teen-idol of the 1960s.
+Charlie Robles (April 15, 1943 – February 28, 2011), better known as Charlie Robles, was a Puerto Rican singer, composer, actor and teen-idol of the 1960s.
 Robles, along with others such as Chucho Avellanet, Lucecita Benitez, Julio Angel and a number of others, was considered a member of the Puerto Rican musical "Nueva Ola" ("New Wave") of that era.

 Early life

 Robles was born in Jayuya, Puerto Rico, but as a youngster, he moved with his family to the Bronx, New York, in the United States, where he discovered a love for American rock and roll music.
 Robles was a fan of Elvis Presley and of Bill Haley.

 At the age of 14, Robles and his family flew back to Puerto Rico, where the Robleses established themselves in the northern city of Bayamón.
 Robles soon started receiving musical classes from José (Pepito) Figueroa Sanabria, who would teach Robles for a period of three years.
 Robles hoped to become a classical music player and studied the violin.